CalderaWP/caldera-forms-pro/README.md

     * Use /assets/css/admin to write CSS
     * /assets/css is output of Gulp compiler
 9) This is build system is a prototype of how Josh want it to work in all CF add-ons/ Caldera Forms.
 It's a little wonky.
 Improvements appreciated.

+### App URL
+The URL for Caldera Forms pro is defined in the constant `CF_PRO_APP_URL` and then filtered using the `caldera_forms_pro_app_url` filter.
+Make sure to use one of those to match your local development environment.

+Always use the function `caldera_forms_pro_app_url()` to get app URL.
+This will be helpful beacuse:
+* You can use it to run against a local version of app.
+* In the future we will ship this with the real app URL there.
+* In the future we will have a staging server we will want to test against.
+* We may choose to deliver separate installs of this app for an enterprise service tier with different URLs.